scottlucas/appr-wrapper/README.md

     * [`merchantCapabilities`](https://developer.apple.com/reference/applepayjs/paymentrequest/1916123-merchantcapabilities) defaults to ['supports3DS'] unless you provide any.
     * `validationEndpoint` is optional.
 Specify the merchant validation endpoint on your server.
 If you omit this, handle validatemerchant event yourself.
     * `merchantIdentifier` is required.
 Specify your merchant id.
+    * `unknownErrorMessage` is optional.
+String to return when no error message is available/provided.

 With `validationEndpoint`, appr-wrapper automatically handles `validatemerchant` event for you.
 On your server's specified endpoint, you'll receive a `POST`